mhuntglickman/services-takehome/billing-service/README.md

 [< Back to Assignment](../README.md)

 ## Billing (Python / Falcon)
-This service stores information about a user's subscription
+This service stores information about a user's subscription.

 ### Subscription Endpoint